What Kind of Sand for Brick Walkway: Expert Tips and Solutions

 To identify high-quality sand for your project, consider the following characteristics:

-• Grain Size: High-quality sand should have a uniform grain size.
+• Grain Size: Quality sand should have a consistent grain size.
 Fine grains are ideal for filling joints and creating a smooth surface, while coarser grains are better for drainage and stability.

 • Cleanliness: The sand should be free from impurities such as clay, silt, and organic materials.
 These impurities can affect the sand’s binding properties and lead to instability.